 This graph shows the historical trends for the State contributions.
 The Statutory contributions are comprised of the State normal cost (blue bars) and the amortization of the UAL (gold bars).
 The green line shows the actual State contributions over the period.
-For FYE 2023 and FYE 2024, the green line has a lighter shade to indicate that these are expected, rather than actual, contributions.
-Beginning in FYE 2023, the expected State contribution is larger than the Statutory contribution because expected lottery revenue is greater than the Lottery Enterprise Contribution Offset.
+For FYE 2024 and FYE 2025, the green line has a lighter shade to indicate that these are expected, rather than actual, contributions.
+Beginning in FYE 2023, the State contribution was larger than the Statutory contribution because lottery revenue was greater than the Lottery Enterprise Contribution Offset, a trend that is expected to continue in the upcoming fiscal years.
 The expected State appropriations are shown in Table I-1.